 This is only the second SFDR Periodic report and as such there is no comparison required prior to then.

 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?

-The sustainable investments made by the sub-fund contributed to environmental objectives which included, amongst others:
+The sustainable investments made by the sub-fund contributed to the social objectives.